 '''

 // Routing Function: secureRoute

-'''

-'''

 L0: secureRoute(Addr srcIP, Addr dstIP):

 L1: if (isFiltered(srcIP)):

 L2: return Drop()

 L3: else:

 L4: route = fwdTbl[dstIP]

 L5: return route

 '''

-Our third function secureRoute drops all traffic from srcIPs on a filter list (i.e., isFiltered) and forwards remaining traffic based on the table fwdTbl by only matching dstIP.
+Our final function secureRoute drops all traffic from srcIPs on a filter list and forwards remaining traffic.

-As our final function, we consider the example function onPkt as shown in Sec.
-II Results: We present our results in Table II.
+Results: We present our results in Table II.
 Specifically, in Table II, column 2 defines the domain of srcIP, dstIP, columns 3-6 give the output ranges O(tbls) of each table, and columns 7-10 give the values of selected fields in each function's $\tau(f)$ and $\tau_G(f)$ .

-Note that the notation b1(scR) represents the branch 1 in scR, i.e., $L1 \rightarrow L2$ , while b2(scR) represents the branch 2 in f3, i.e., $L1 \rightarrow L3 \rightarrow L4 \rightarrow L5$ .
+Note that the row b1(scR) and b2(scR) represent the two branches of secureRoute.
 We record N/A when a value is not applicable to a given function, and null for values of $\tau(f)$ where computation failed to halt.
-And we only evaluate the equivalent class value in the output vector of characterization of a function.

-In our evaluation of smplR and condR, the results of $\tau$ and $\tau_G$ are almost identical in every case barring an extreme one where O(condTbl) = 1.
-Notably, our values of $\tau(f)$ and $\tau_G(f)$ are not influenced by the range of routeTbl (i.e., O(routeTbl)), which can be observed from the first three rows in the table.
-This implies there is no pattern between the allocation of routes to (srcIP, dstIP) pairs $\tau(f)$ can exploit to reduce its number of equivalence classes.
-Considering $s_1$ and $s_2$ as two values of srcIP, if hostTbl( $s_1$ ) is not equal to hostTbl( $s_2$ ), then the chance of $s_1 \sim_f s_2$ is very small.
+In our evaluation of simpleRoute and condRoute, the results of $\tau$ and $\tau_G$ are almost identical in every case barring an extreme one where O(condTbl) = 1.
+Notably, our values of $\tau(f)$ and $\tau_G(f)$ are not influenced by the range of touteTbl touteTbl.
+This implies there is no pattern between the allocation of routes to (srcIP, dstIP) pairs touteTbl can exploit to reduce its number of equivalence classes.

 Further notice that our functions with control statements: secureRoute and onPkt have a large gap between $\tau$ and $\tau_G$ , suggesting $\tau_G$ 's bound is loose on heavily branching programs.
 However, as rows b1(scR) and b2(scR) show, we can ameliorate this problem by calculating each route through a program characteristic function separately.
-For each branch, the result of $\tau$ and $\tau_G$ maintains the tightness, which is shown in the rows with b1(scR) and b2(scR) in Table II.
-Also, we evaluate the example routing function onPkt, and the result is shown in the last row in the table.
-Need to mention that, both $\tau(f)(srcIP)$ and $\tau(f)(dstIP)$ are null means that the computation time is too long to compute the result.